AustenLamacraft/tqm/spin-models/index.md

 \label{spin_AFM}
 $$

-assuming $N$ is odd.
+assuming $N$ is even.
 Acting with the $H$ reveals that we are out of luck, however.
 The reason is simple: regarding the down spins as particles arranged on every other site, the spin flip terms of the Hamiltonian cause them to move about.
 This is Bethe's dense gas of interacting magnons.

 But antiferromagnets, with the kind of alternating order described by $\eqref{spin_AFM}$ do exist!
 In fact, their existence was predicted  by [Louis Néel](https://en.wikipedia.org/wiki/Louis_Néel) in 1936 _before_ their experimental discovery. $\eqref{spin_AFM}$ is sometimes called a __Néel state__ for this reason.